n00b69/woa-raphael/readme.md

 ## 1.2 Partition the UFS
 ### Warning! this will erase **ALL** of your Android data!

+To resize userdata partition, you need a third-party recovery, which allows you to use ADB.
+You will also need [parted].

 # This guide is currently a WIP